Table of Contents

 - Ex: Gleason pattern 3=95% and pattern 4=5%, Gleason score=3+4=7

-- For multiparametric MRI targeted biopsies: Gleason scores should be given for the aggregate of cores from each individual biopsy site but not for each core (2019 consensus); this method of reporting is by research by Gordetsky et al. (Hum Pathol 2018;76:68); benign histologic changes (chronic inflammation, acute inflammation, atrophy) should be reported in high suspicion lesions (PI-RADS 4 and 5) that are negative for cancer (2019 consensus)
+- Gleason scores should be given for the aggregate of cores from each individual biopsy site but not for each core (2019 consensus)

 Epidemiology

-- In 2014, the ISUP and World Health Organization adopted a simplified patient-centric grading system composed of 5 prognostic Grade Groups (Am J Surg Pathol 2016;40:244, Prostate 2016;76:427) as proposed in 2013 based on data (BJU Int 2013;111:753) and subsequently validated by biochemical recurrence hazard ratios on cases from 5 large academic centers (Eur Urol 2016;69:428)
+- In 2014, the ISUP and World Health Organization adopted a simplified patient centric grading system composed of 5 prognostic grade groups as proposed in 2013 based on data and subsequently validated by biochemical recurrence hazard ratios on cases from 5 large academic centers (Am J Surg Pathol 2016;40:244, Prostate 2016;76:427, BJU Int 2013;111:753, Eur Urol 2016;69:428)

-- Grade Groups are as follows:
+- Grade groups are as follows:

-- 1=Gleason score 3+3=6
+- Gleason score 3+3=6

-- 2=Gleason score 3+4=7
+- Gleason score 3+4=7

-- 3=Gleason score 4+3=7
+- Gleason score 4+3=7

-- 4=Gleason score 8 (4+4=8, 3+5=8, 5+3=8)
+- Gleason score 8 (4+4=8, 3+5=8, 5+3=8)

-- 5=Gleason score ≥ 9 (4+5=9, 5+4=9, 5+5=10)
+- Gleason score ≥ 9 (4+5=9, 5+4=9, 5+5=10)

 - Note that Gleason grades 1 and 2 are no longer recommended for use, since those patterns of cancer have an outcome no different from grade 3; moreover, pure grade 3 cancer almost never metastasizes and is reasonable to treat by active surveillance, which has sparked speculation about whether it should even be labeled cancer (Oncology (Williston Park) 2014;28:22, Curr Opin Urol 2015;25:238)

-- The divisions of Gleason score 3+4=7 from 4+3=7 (J Clin Oncol 2009;27:3459) and of 8 from 9-10, which had often been bundled together for prognostic and research purposes, are supported by studies showing significantly different outcomes (World J Urol 2014;32:1067, J Urol 2015;194:91); the percentage of grade 4 or 5, when heterogeneous grades are present, should be mentioned in all specimens (2019 consensus), although biopsy and prostatectomy have different rules for scoring
+- Divisions of Gleason score 3+4=7 from 4+3=7 and of 8 from 9-10, which had often been bundled together for prognostic and research purposes, are supported by studies showing significantly different outcomes (J Clin Oncol 2009;27:3459, World J Urol 2014;32:1067, J Urol 2015;194:91)

-- Grade Group 4 is heterogeneous as it includes 4+4=8, 3+5=8 and 5+3=8, with recent data showing no or minimal long term outcome difference when present as the highest score in biopsy sampling; instead, the presence or absence of cribriform growth of cancer was a significant prognosticator (J Urol 2016;196:1076)
+- Grade group 4 is heterogeneous as it includes 4+4=8, 3+5=8 and 5+3=8, with recent data showing no or minimal long term outcome difference when present as the highest score in biopsy sampling; instead, the presence or absence of cribriform growth of cancer was a significant prognosticator (J Urol 2016;196:1076)

-- If tumor is minimal on biopsy (≤ 1 mm), Gleason score does not predict tumor stage and this can be noted on the report (Am J Surg Pathol 2000;24:1634) (ex: in a minimal focus with pattern 4, rather than doubling to 4+4=8, tumor can be designated on the report: "too small for scoring")
+- If tumor is minimal on biopsy (≤ 1 mm), Gleason score does not predict tumor stage and this can be noted on the report (ex: in a minimal focus with pattern 4, rather than doubling to 4+4=8, tumor can be designated on the report as too small for scoring) (Am J Surg Pathol 2000;24:1634)

 - Targeted biopsies detect a higher percentage of pattern 4 than systemic ones and are less likely to be upgraded on prostatectomy (Arch Pathol Lab Med 2019;143:86)